Home » Blog » 30+ Vegetables That Grow in Shade for Partial Shade Gardens

 Rhubarb

 Rhubarb is a hardy, cool season perennial vegetable grown for its tart, tangy flavored leaf stalks.
-It doesn’t need a lot of care once planted and will continue to emerge from the ground and produce a harvest each spring.
-As a kid, we enjoyed the tart leafstalks raw, dipped in sugar, or sweeten and use in pies, jelly, syrup, or baked goods.
+It doesn’t need much care once planted and will continue to emerge from the ground and produce a harvest each spring.
+As kids, we enjoyed the tart leaf stalks raw, dipped in sugar as a special treat.
+It is delicious used in pies, jellies, syrups, or baked goods.

 • How to Grow: Plant root crowns in early spring.
 Let the rhubarb grow for one year before harvesting so it can become established.